 Now both the couple not only has to deal with people from outside but also with themselves as their son’s crime has left them alone in a world where they have hardly anyone to share their grief.
 From the verge of a separate life, they are now together.

-“Beautiful Boy” does not give you answers to these questions, but leaves an impression that there is no denial that as parents both Kate and Bill will have to live a life without any option and consolation.
-On their way, they might meet some people and friends who may understand them and their grief but hardly there will be any joy of a normal life.
+“Beautiful Boy” does not give you answers to these questions, but leaves the impression that there is no denying that as parents both Kate and Bill will have to live a life without any option and consolation.
+On their way, they might meet some people and friends who may understand them and their grief but hardly there will be any joy in a normal life.